gnulinuxindia/site/src/content/blog/shell-script-show-case-may-24.md

 3. We will host a video call where everyone can show off their scripts.
 3. The community will vote for their favorites via polls.
 4. The script with the most votes wins!

+### Rules
+1. Only POSIX-like shells are allowed, more explicitly only
+   - Bash
+   - Zsh
+   - Fish
+   - Dash

 ### What's at stake?
 As if the glory of winning weren't enough, the ultimate champion will receive a shiny **300 rupee Amazon gift card** as a token of our appreciation for their shell scripting prowess.